sassoftware/vscode-sas-extension/README.md

    1.3.
 This will take you to a SAS Logon prompt.
 Log in with your SAS credentials.

-   For Viya 2023.03 and later

-   1.4.
-Browser may prompt you to open VS Code.
-Click 'Open'.
-It will take you back to VS Code.

-   1.5.
-VS Code may prompt you that the extension wants to open an URI.
-Click 'Open'.

-   For Viya 2023.02 and before

    1.4.
 SAS returns an authorization code.
 Copy this code.

    1.5.
 Paste the authorization code in VS Code where indicated at the top of the screen.